News and Events

 Yellowstone, East Palestine - Linsey McGoey seminar on the politics of polarization

 In a small town in rural Ohio called East Palestine, there’s a single bar.
 In this bar, you’ll often find reruns of Yellowstone playing on TV screens, signifying a type of rural resonance and pride at a time of deepening political polarization.
-Drawing on repeat field visits to East Palestine over a three-year period, together with interviews carried out in Wisconsin, Pennsylvania, Tennessee, New York, Montana and Florida, this talk presents early findings from a long-term qualitative study of American attitudes today.
+This talk explores that rural resonance by drawing on theories of polarization, as well as qualitative research carried out in different Anglosphere nations.
 I explore the role of new and old technologies in fuelling different political attitudes during an era of widespread economic immiseration.
 I develop concepts such as ‘oracular power’ and ‘phantomwealth’ to theorize this interview data.
-I also explore cornerstone terms used in the past to understand political discord and economic injustice, include the phrases ‘white ignorance’ and ‘racial capitalism’ and their limitations.
+I also critically analyse various cornerstone terms used in the past to understand political discord and economic injustice, including the phrases ‘white ignorance’ and ‘racial capitalism’ and their limitations.